 Caution:You must source the source.me file to proceed with installation.
 Otherwise, ”suitable JVM not found” and other error messages appear.

 Note:You can use the -console parameter to run the installation in command-line mode.
-To use the graphical user interface (GUI) for installation, make sure you have X Windows installed in your computer.
+To use the graphical user interface (GUI) installation, install a GUI application such as X Windows and set the DISPLAY environment variable before you install the software.

 Follow the instructions displayed during installation.
 The default installation directory for the partitioning package is opt/portal/7.5.

-Note:The installation program does not prompt you for the installation directory if BRM or the partitioning package is already installed on the machine and automatically installs the package at the BRM_Home location.
+Note:The installation program does not prompt you for the installation directory if BRM or the partitioning package is already installed on the machine and automatically installs the package in the directory in which BRM is installed (BRM_Home).

 Go to the directory where you installed the partitioning package and source the source.me file: